 What’s your opinion about chinchillas being good pets for families with children?

 Have you raised chinchillas with young children in the home?

 What further advice can you provide the readers?

+Be sure to share those thoughts, stories, and concerns by dropping a comment below.
 As always, Chili and I appreciate you stopping by and reading, and we will see you next time.